-Regardless of the cost there will be some kind of certification regime – a “certified by ____” logo that needs to go beyond the cosmetics.
+Regardless of the cost, there will be some kind of certification regime – a “certified by ____” logo that needs to go beyond the cosmetics.
 It will need to provide real-time “not tampered with” certification.
-There are many areas that require thinking:
+Many areas require thinking:

 - Is there a way to tie Bubba’s Wallet into a smartphone’s trusted execution environment to generate this “not tampered with” certification?

 - Who are the players that can help get this kind of real-time certification done?
 It’s likely the operating system, hardware manufacturers, and telcos.